marvinvalencia/ResumeProject/README.md

 ✅ Deploy REST API (ASP.NET Core) for Resume entities <br/>
 ✅ Deploy Blazor WebAssembly App  <br/>
 ✅ Setup GitHub Actions for CI/CD pipeline <br/>
+✅ Deploy to AWS (Elastic Beanstalk, ECS, or S3 + CloudFront for Blazor WASM) <br/>
+✅ Store cloud-specific config and secrets using Azure App Settings or AWS Parameter Store <br/>
+✅ Trigger GitHub Actions only when there are specific changes to a project <br/>
 🔲 Dockerize API and Blazor apps for consistent builds and multi-cloud support <br/>
-🔲 Deploy to AWS (Elastic Beanstalk, ECS, or S3 + CloudFront for Blazor WASM) <br/>
-🔲 Store cloud-specific config and secrets using Azure App Settings or AWS Parameter Store <br/>

 🧪 Testing <br/>
 🔲 Add unit tests for application services <br/>